 Leonard Cohen remains no less a part of the fabric of Montreal since his passing in 2016.
 A Montrealer through and through, the city heavily influenced his song-writing, and without a doubt, he continues to impact all who dwell there.

 Montrealers proudly claim Cohen as their own, and the 11,000 square-foot portrait mural unveiled downtown in November 2017 is a testament to this devotion.
 Walk the streets of Montreal and follow in Cohen's footsteps.

-Check out the cafés where Cohen was often seen scribbling away in his notebook, and take a stroll along Saint Laurent Boulevard, Montreal’s ‘Main’ that features heavily in his work.
-Stop for a bite at the Main Deli Steakhouse, said to be Cohen’s favourite, and spend the evening at the Montreal Pool Room, one of Cohen’s popular haunts.
-If you’re a die-hard fan, you’ll want to wander down Belmont Avenue, stopping for a photo at number 599, the home where Cohen was raised.
+Check out the caf?s where Cohen was often seen scribbling away in his notebook, and take a stroll along Saint Laurent Boulevard, Montreal's 'Main' that features heavily in his work.
+Spend the evening at the Montreal Pool Room, one of Cohen's popular haunts.
+If you're a die-hard fan, you'll want to wander down Belmont Avenue, stopping for a photo at number 599, the home where Cohen was raised.

 Literary giants of the north

 Dawson City in Canada's Yukon Territory is brimming with historic buildings, wooden boardwalks, and Klondike Gold Rush history.
 It's also home to more than its fair share of famous authors.
 Step into the world of literary giants, Jack London (Call of the Wild and White Fang), and poet Robert Service.

 Answer the 'Call of the Wild' on a walking tour where you'll unlock the colorful past of these writers and their homes, including the Robert Service Cabin.
 Visit the Jack London Museum and Interpretive Centre for an insight into the dog that inspired White Fang, and his challenging life during the Gold Rush days.